DevWelles/Jammming/README.md

 - Change Playlist Title — users can change the title of their custom playlist.

 - Save Playlist to Account — users can save their custom playlist by clicking a button called SAVE TO SPOTIFY.

+## Fetures that I am working on

+- Display all of users playlist
+- Select avaliable playlist and update it with new songs from search results or delete entire playlist.
+- Only display songs not currently present in the playlist in the search results

+## Run it locally

+Make sure you have Node.js and npm install.

+1. Clone or Download the repository
+2. Install Dependencies (npm install)
+3. Start the Application (npm start)